 What Happens Once a Warrant Is Issued?

 Once the police have an approved warrant from the court, they can arrest the person named in the warrant at any time or place.
 That means someone could be at work or home with family, and the police can arrive and arrest them on the spot.
 Then the police will take the arrestee into custody and begin questioning them about the crime.
 Note that people have the right to have an attorney present when questioned by police, and they have the right not to answer questions until an attorney arrives.
-That’s why it’s strongly recommended to bring a lawyer in as soon as possible.
+That’s why it’s strongly recommended to bring an experienced attorney for defense against criminal charges in Tacoma in as soon as possible.

 Usually, the person being arrested will not be informed ahead of time.
 It’s not uncommon for someone to find out there’s a warrant for them and decide to leave and go into hiding, or at least hide or destroy evidence before the police arrive.
 This can make the case worse.
 Instead of fleeing or hiding, it’s better to bring a criminal defense attorney to assist and help the person understand their rights.